Jayesh-Waghmare/JayeshWaghmare-demo/README.md

 # JayeshWaghmare-demo
 This is my first Git Repository.
 <br>
-Author - Jayesh Waghmare (NIT Goa)
+Author - Jayesh Waghmare (Student at NIT Goa).